The Best Way to Wash Your Face, According to Your Skin Type

 If pimples and blackheads seem to have a magical connection to your pores, you need a cleanser, toner, and moisturizer to make them disappear, Dr. Jaliman says.
 The best cleanser for you contains salicylic acid or glycolic acid, chemical exfoliants that help remove excess oil, dirt, dead skin cells, and bacteria and unclog your pores.
 A salicylic acid or glycolic acid-based toner like Peter Thomas Roth Max Complexion Correction Pads deliver a one-two punch and is especially helpful on oily T-zones.
 Follow with a light moisturizer morning and night and always apply SPF lotion in the morning.
 Finally, remember that you can’t “scrub” away blemishes—the result of overzealous washing is red, raw skin and ramped up oil production.
 Although occasional exfoliating is helpful in keeping acne at bay, limit your washing routine to no more than twice a day, and be gentle to your pimples to prevent permanent inflammation and scarring.

 Combination skin is particularly tricky to cleanse; with an oily T-zone and dry cheeks, your face just seems confused.
 “For combination skin, use a mild cleanser to wash the face and toner for the T-zone to take out the excess oil,” Dr. Jaliman says.
 Follow with a non-comedogenic moisturizer, concentrating it on the drier areas.
 Dr. Jaliman likes Neutrogena Hydro Boost Hydrating Serum, because it’s packed with hyaluronic acid, yet won’t clog your pores and is easy on your wallet, too.
-Find out the beauty rules for combination skin.
+(Learn more about what face toner does to boost your skin care routine.)

 Skin naturally thins as you age, making it not only delicate but more prone to lines and wrinkles.
 To keep it healthy and radiant, choose a mild hydrating cleanser with glycerin, hyaluronic acid, and ceramides.
 (Dr. Jaliman likes Sea Radiance Gentle Cleanser, which she helped create.)
 Cleanse your face with gentle, circular motions using only your fingers; the physical motion is enough to remove the dead skin and debris, Dr. Jaliman says.
 Always moisturize right after washing so that the water molecules will bind to the outer layers of the skin.
 CeraVe Hydrating Cleanser has a loyal following among those with sensitive skin and is a super wallet-friendly option.
 The hyaluronic acid helps retain skin’s natural moisture.
 Try these tricks to make you look younger.